Rain1213/CountriesApp/README.md

 # **CountriesApp**

 ## **OBJECTIVE**
-The main idea behind developing this mini project was to increase my domain knowlegde in Android Studio.
+The main idea behind developing this mini project was to increase my domain knowledge in Android Studio.
 This project introduced me to a whole new concept of Android Architecture and Unit Testing.

 Overall it is an application with simple functionality; it displays Country's Name along with its flag and its capital.
-However it was made like that on purpose because the main objective was to apply complex comcepts on a simple application.
+However it was made like that on purpose because the main objective was to apply complex concepts on a simple application.

 Overall Concepts Applied:
 - MVVM Architecture